sacreations/PM2-Dashboard/README.md

 - ⏰ **Auto-logout** - Security feature for inactive sessions
 - ⚙️ **Configurable** - Adjust refresh intervals to your needs
 - 🖥️ **System Monitoring** - CPU and RAM usage tracking
+- 📲 **PWA Support** - Install as a native app on desktop and mobile devices

 ## 🛠️ Tech Stack